 If your child’s repetitive behaviour is due to challenges with what else to do, treat what the child is doing as purposeful and join the child in what (s)he is doing.
 Use high affect such as an overly interested tone and facial expressions and essentially making it into a game.
 You might even get the child to stop and look at you doing what (s)he is doing and then you can take turns.

-- Once you have the child’s engagement, you can try to steer him/her to a more constructive activity or a more constructive way of meeting that sensory need, such as providing chewelry or chew noodles to bite on rather than biting on his/her shirt, for instance.
+- Once you have the child’s engagement, you can try to steer him/her to a more constructive activity or a more constructive way of meeting that sensory need, such as providing sensory soothing items such as chewelry to bite on rather than biting on his/her shirt, for instance.

 Child is violent to him/herself or others or child is doing something dangerous